 The interior surface (endothelium) of your arteries produce nitric oxide.
 When plaque builds up in your arteries, called atherosclerosis, you reduce your capacity to produce nitric oxide, which is why physicians prescribe nitroglycerin for heart and stroke patients.

-How to increase Nitric Oxide in my body
+How to increase Nitric Oxide in your body

 Foods that contain Nitric Oxide

-OK so you don’t like beets, you never have and you never will.
+OK, so you don’t like beets, you never have and you never will.
 Not even if it will lower your high blood pressure.
 So what else can you eat?
-Here is a list of vegetable that contains nitric oxide:
+Here is a list of vegetables that contain nitric oxide:

 Cooked or raw: which is best?